go-fuego/fuego/README.md

 	s := fuego.NewServer()

 	// Custom OpenAPI options
-	fuego.Post(s, "/", myController
+	fuego.Post(s, "/", myController,
 		option.Description("This route does something..."),
 		option.Summary("This is my summary"),
 		option.Tags("MyTag"), // A tag is set by default according to the return type (can be deactivated) option.Deprecated(),  // Marks the route as deprecated in the OpenAPI spec

 		option.Query("name", "Declares a query parameter with default value", param.Default("Carmack")), option.Header("Authorization", "Bearer token", param.Required()),